edera-dev/sprout/README.md

 </div>

-Sprout is an **EXPERIMENTAL** programmable UEFI bootloader written in Rust.
+Sprout is a programmable UEFI bootloader written in Rust.

-Sprout is in use at Edera today in development environments and is intended to ship to production soon.
+It is in use at Edera today in development environments and is intended to ship to production soon.

-The name "sprout" is derived from our company name "Edera" which means "ivy."
+The name "Sprout" is derived from our company name "Edera" which means "ivy."
 Given that Sprout is the first thing intended to start on an Edera system, the name was apt.

 It supports `x86_64` and `ARM64` EFI-capable systems.
 It is designed to require UEFI and can be chainloaded from an